ramukjonaM20/Core_Python/README.md

 2. Open the desired program's Colab notebook using Google Colab.
 3. Read through the explanations and code snippets.
 4. Execute the code cells to see the program in action and experiment with modifications.

-## Contributing

-Contributions to this repository are welcome!
-If you have additional Python programs or improvements to existing programs, feel free to create a pull request.
-Please ensure that your contributions adhere to the established coding standards and include clear documentation.

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-new-program`.
-3. Commit your changes: `git commit -m "Add new program: Program Name"`.
-4. Push to the branch: `git push origin feature-new-program`.
-5. Open a pull request describing your changes.

 ---

 Happy coding!